smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.9.3 - 2024-04-15
+We are beginning our phased rollout of us-street-api 5.9.3.
+This process is scheduled to be completed by 2024-04-18 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED

+- Improved matching capabililty for enhanced match.
+- Removed duplicate delivery_line_2.
+- Fixed a rare scenario where the SmartyKey™ for a root address was being assigned to a secondary address.
+- Fixed an issue where enhanced_match field would fail to label unknown secondaries.
+- Stop removing apostrophes from Addressee field.
+- Fixed an issue where duplicate PMB's would fail to validate.
+- Fixed an issue where the enhanced_match field was incorrect for some unique zipcodes.
+- Fixed an issue where enhanced_match field said "none" but an address was matched.

 ## 5.9.1 - 2024-03-13
 We are beginning our phased rollout of us-street-api 5.9.1.
 This process is scheduled to be completed by 2024-03-16 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.